Modern Minimal Perfect Hashing: A Survey

 \emph{Perfect hashing through fingerprinting} (\cref{s:fingerprinting}) describes another technique that is focused more on construction and query performance than on space consumption.
 There are several implementations of the same basic technique, mostly with minor algorithmic changes.

-\Cref{fig:history} gives an overview of all approaches that we consider in this survey, and shows how the ideas influence each other.
+In addition to the techniques themselves, we give a comparison of the asymptotic performance in \cref{s:theory}. \Cref{fig:history} gives an overview of all approaches that we consider in this survey, and shows how the ideas influence each other.
 We can see that the three main categories each have their own strands of research.
 Recent approaches start using ideas from multiple categories, as we show in the figure by placing them in between the categories.
 Interestingly, the number of publications in the last few years increased massively, after several years of mostly inactivity in the early 2000s.
 With so much new development in the field, this survey gives structure and an overview over the state of the art.